InnocentusLime/project-consequences/.github/ISSUE_TEMPLATE/feature-request.md

 ---

 # Problem
-Of this proposal is trying to solve a problem -- tell us.
+If this proposal is trying to solve a problem -- tell us.
 If it doesn't solve anything -- erase this section.

 # Solution
 Clear and concise description of the solution.